Skip to Content

 Sharing is caring!

-This post about Maui with kids contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This post about Maui with kids was written by family travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

-I’ve visited Hawaii more than 40 times and many of those trips were to Maui.
-It’s one of my favorite Hawaiian islands!
+I’ve visited Hawaii more than 40 times, and many of those trips have been to Maui.
+It’s one of my favorite Hawaiian islands, and I have always loved going to Maui with my kids.

 While Maui has the reputation of being a hot spot for honeymoons and babymoons, most of my trips to Maui have included a baby, toddler, or kids of other ages.